-Suffice it to say, I’ll be enjoying this soup throughout the holiday season.
+Suffice it to say, this has become one of our winter staple meals.
 It’s so easy to throw together.
 I’ve thickened the broth so it’s halfway between a soup and a stew; pour it over white or brown rice for a complete protein and a heartier meal.
 Enjoy!

 - 3 tbsp olive oil